zedar/ratpack-examples/ratpack-parallelism/README.md

     $ ./gradlew run
     $ curl -v -X GET http://localhost:5050/api/invokewithretry?mode=async

+**Note:**

+In order to pass more than one query parameter to *curl* command put quotes around the url

+    $ curl -v -X GET "http://localhost:5050/api/invokewithretry?mode=async&retrymode=async"

-Caller could get immediate response with information that execution started in background.
+Caller can get immediate response with information that execution started in background.
 The following code from [InvokeWithRetryHandler]() demonstrates how to implement such asynchronous execution:

     InvokeWithRetry pattern = ctx.get(PATTERN_TYPE_TOKEN);